Why Are Renewable Energy Panels Gaining Ground in Singapore?

 2. Earning Extra Revenue Through Excess Energy Sales

-In Singapore, those who own solar panel systems can sell excess electricity back to the grid through the Enhanced Central Intermediary Scheme (ECIS).
-Under this scheme, solar panel owners can export unused energy to the national grid and receive compensation from electricity retailers.
+In Singapore, property owners with energy-generating panel systems can sell excess electricity back to the grid through the Enhanced Central Intermediary Scheme (ECIS).
+Under this scheme, households and businesses can export unused energy to the national grid and receive compensation from electricity retailers.

-This means that not only do solar users save money, but they can also generate additional income from their investment.
-In some cases, well-optimised solar systems can offset energy costs entirely, leading to net-zero electricity bills.
+Not only do these systems cut energy expenses but they can also generate additional income from their investment.
+In some cases, a well-designed residential or commercial array can offset energy costs entirely, leading to net-zero electricity bills.

 For businesses, this provides an opportunity to turn rooftops into revenue-generating assets, maximising returns on solar investments while contributing to Singapore’s clean energy supply.